sonic-net/sonic-mgmt/ansible/README.testbed.md

 ## Injected
 ![](img/testbed-injected.png)
 DUT front panel port is directly connected to one of VMs interfaces.
 But also we have a tap into this connection.
-This tap is inserted into ptf container and it allows us to send traffic to DUT front panel ports and receive all traffic from DUT frontpanel ports.
-Every connection from VM to a DUT port is tapped.
-It's used in topologies which include VMs.
+Packets coming from the physical vlan interface are sent to both the VMs and the PTF docker.
+Packets from the VM and PTF docker are sent to the vlan interface.
+It allows us to inject packets from the PTF host to DUT and maintain a BGP session between VM and DUT at the same time.

 # testbed-cli.sh – Add/Remove topo
 ```